 Exploring the Angkor Wat temples had been high on my bucket list for a very long time and they completely lived up to my expectations.
 I was surprised that tourists are allowed to clamber over ruins on low levels and it was easy to get lost in some places but I thoroughly enjoyed roaming around each of them and listening to some interesting facts from the security guards for a small tip.
 It is difficult not to admire this place and the symbols of power and wealth they once were.
 I am truly pleased I got to see them in person.

 One down side to visiting this UNESCO site is the hawkers that are everywhere trying to get you to buy things.
-It can get quite tiring by the end but it is no different to any other popular tourist attraction around the world and I understand that this is their way of making a living so I continued to smile politely and say ‘No thank you’.
+It can get quite tiring by the end but it is no different to any other popular tourist attraction around the world and I understand that this is their way of making a living so I continued to smile politely and say ‘No thank you’ if there was nothing that struck my fancy.
 What I found particularly difficult was when I was approached by children sent out to sell to tourists.
-I found it almost unbearable saying no but by not buying from the children, I hope I was reinforcing the need for them to be in school instead.
+I found it almost unbearable saying no but by not buying from the children, I read I hoped we were reinforcing the need for them to be in school instead.
+At least that is what we were advised when planning this trip.
 Apart from that, the visits were everything I hoped they would be and more.

 When not visiting the temples we relaxed by the swimming pool, visited the National History Museum and explored the local area, often choosing to eat in and around our hotel instead of the infamous pub street.
 We came across it one day and within seconds realised that this was not the place for us and steered clear at night.
 We are not drinkers and I detest talking to drunk people I don’t know so I think I made the right choice.